2023 TRAINING PROGRAM - BEGINNER

 Tely 10 Committee

-A lot of training programs or articles about training will often refer to heart rate training or Maximum Heart Rate.
-I have the Maximum Heart Rate (Max HR) percentages listed on the schedule with your training runs.
-With the watches that are on the market today, you can get instant feedback on your heart rate while you are running, even et your watch to alert you if you are above or below your target HR.
-But if you don’t have a watch or a heart rate monitor, use this formula to calculate your heart rate zones it’s: Max HR = 220-(Age).
+For some time, training and fitness have been associated with heart rate.
+We will be using heart rate training or Maximum Heart Rate calculation to help keep you within your appropriate training zones.
+So, with that in mind, I have the maximum heart rate (max HR) percentages listed on the schedule for your training runs.
+There are a lot of watches on the market now that give you instant heart rate feedback.
+Let me tell you, this will make it so much easier for you.
+You can set your watch based on your age, and it will set your HR limits for you.
+Also, you can download your stats or look back and see how your heart rate has improved over your training.
+But if you don’t have a watch or a heart rate monitor, use this formula to calculate your heart rate zones: Max HR = 220-(Age).
 If we were to calculate this for a 30-year-old runner, 220 (30) = 190 beats per minute (bpm).
 Multiply that by the percentage to get your upper and lower limits.
 To continue with the 30-year-old runner, 190 x (0.65) = 123 beats per minute (bpm) is where your heart rate should be at 65% of your Maximum Heart Rate.
 If you have a watch/monitor, you can set it to alert you.
-Suppose you don’t, use the talk test.
+Suppose you don’t use the talk test.
 If you can talk to your run partner very easily, you are most likely running at the 65-70% Max HR range.
 If you are struggling to get the words out, you are in the higher 80-85% range and may need to adjust your pace.

-Cross-training is a great way to build fitness while working through a program.
+Don’t underestimate the benefits of cross-training.
 It’s important to have balance in your fitness routine.
-By taking advantage of other activities, you can still work on building fitness but through other outlets.
+You can still build fitness while utilizing other muscles that don’t get worked when running.
+It’s also a great way to enjoy other activities leading up to The Tely.
 Some great examples are swimming, any kind of bike activity, playing other sports like soccer or tennis, and even resistance training is cross-training.
 These cross-training sessions are anywhere from 30 to 60 minutes and are a great way to keep the fun in your training.
 As a part of the strength process, there will be hill repeats early in the program.
-For most of us, no matter what route we pick, there are hills.
-I have hills marked for distance, so I hope you can find one close to you.
-The hill shouldn’t be too steep as you want to be able to run with control up the hill.
-Be sure to jog down the hill, too, as it’s part of the workout.
+For most of us, there are hills no matter what route we pick.
+I have hills marked for distance, so I hope you find one nearby.
+The hill shouldn’t be too steep as you want to be able to run up the hill with control.
+Be sure to jog down the hill, too, as it's part of the workout.
 Your heart rate should be about 85% of Max HR.
 For many of us, hills are not too difficult to find close to home.

-So after the first part of the program, known as the strength portion of the program, you will move into speed training.
-You will notice that on some of the runs early in the program, I have 4-6x15-20 seconds sprints.
+We move into the speed work sessions once we get past the early weeks.
+You will notice that on some of the runs early in the program, I have 4-6x15-20-second sprints.
 These are done after the run.
 Their purpose is to help get some pace in your legs, help work on running form and prepare the body for this phase of training.
 Speed training is good at all levels.
-You will become more efficient, your cardio system becomes stronger, and your normal running pace becomes easier.
-A good guideline for your effort during these workouts is to think of it as 10 race pace or just a little faster than what your Tely pace would be (around 75-80% of your MaxHR).
+You will become more efficient, your cardio system will become stronger, and your normal running pace will become easier.
+Your effort for these will be a little faster than the goal Tely pace would be (around 75-80% of your MaxHR).
 Get used to running these at an even pace.
-You do not want to start too fast and then really feel like your legs are going to give out before you finish.
+You do not want to start too fast and then feel like your legs will give out before you finish.
 Week 5’s session of 1-2-3-2-1 minutes w/2 minutes recovery is broken down like this.
 You run for 1 minute at your ideal 10k race pace, then jog/walk for 2 minutes.
 Then you repeat this for 2 minutes, 3 minutes, 2 minutes and 1 minute.
-A key word to repeat to yourself while doing these is “controlled” You should always feel like it’s a comfortable challenge.
-So pick a place that is safe, has good footing and is reasonably flat for these sessions.
+You are running these at what we call a “controlled pace.”
+You are not going out hard; you feel like you could go a little longer at the pace you are moving.
+Pick a safe place with good footing and is reasonably flat for these sessions.
 The road, trails or on a track are all good options for these types of sessions.

-For most long-distance races, tempo runs are a key aspect of the training.
+Tempo runs are a key aspect of the training for most long-distance races.
 This training principle allows you to work on your pacing and build more strength and confidence so that you can maintain your goal pace.
 You will not be covering the whole Tely 10 distance in these runs.
 Your first tempo run comes in week 10, and it is broken into two segments.
-You have your first kilometer of the run at an easy pace to get warmed up.
-Then you will pick the pace up to your goal race pace for 6 kilometers, take a 1k jog to recover, then get back to race pace for another 2 kilometers, finishing with an easy pace of 1 kilometer.
+You have your first kilometre of the run at an easy pace to get warmed up.
+Then, you will pick the pace up to your goal race pace for 6 kilometres, finishing with an easy pace of 1 kilometre.
 You are aiming for a heart rate of 75-80% of MaxHR.
-These runs are also perfect for trying out whatever shoes, socks, shorts, etc that you are planning on wearing for the race.
+These runs are also perfect for trying out whatever shoes, socks, shorts, etc., you plan to wear for the race.

-I have had this talk with many runners over the years.
+I said earlier not to underestimate the benefit of cross-training.
+This also applies to rest days.
 Rest days are for rest.
-This does not mean running at a very easy pace or doing a hard workout or hike.
+This does not mean running at a very easy pace, doing a hard workout, or hiking.
 These days are for recharging and allowing yourself to be ready for more training.

-After all this training, in the final 2 weeks, you will start to taper.
-This means that you start to reduce the volume of running to help you get ready for the big day.
-There is a saying we use, The hay is in the barn, meaning all the work is done.
-The final week there isn’t anything you can do in the final week to improve your fitness.
-So enjoy the reduced training and get ready for the big day!
+In the last part of the training program, you will start to taper.
+This means that you will start reducing the running volume to help you get ready for the big day.
+There isn’t much to be gained from working hard right up to race day, so enjoy the reduced training and get ready for the big day!

 The NLAA and its Running Club members have a No Headphones policy in place.
 It is for the safety of you and all the other participants, as the Tely 10 route isn’t a closed course.
 You can’t pay attention to your surroundings with music in your ears.
 There are enough sights and sounds along the course to keep you motivated.
 So please leave the music at home and be safe on the course.

-I wish you all the very best of luck with your training!
+As always, I wish you the best of luck and a strong tail on race day!

 Jason White